1000 Tiny Claws

 1000 Tiny Claws is an action game developed and published by Mediatonic for PlayStation Portable in 2011.
+In the game, the player controls a pirate, tasked with using a sword to knock insects off of a hovering island.

 Gameplay

 The player takes control of Rana, the first mate of sky pirate Captain Bluebell, who has removed a magical sword and accidentally released a curse plaguing the world with insects.
 With Captain Bluebell and his crew arrested and sentenced to hang, Rana has only 24 hours to remove the curse by returning the pilfered sword to its rightful place.

-The game consists of five regions made up each of five islands, and the player is tasked with fighting off each insect swarm that will attempt to knock them off the island.
-When the player hits an enemy, they get knocked back, and the more the enemies get hit, the further they fly, until they get knocked off the island.
-If the player gets hit, they will get knocked further and further with each hit.
-Eating an apple that bugs drop when they get knocked off will restore the player's defense, making it harder for the insects to fly off the island.
-If the player gets knocked off completely, the game is over and they are given an option to try again.
+The game consists of five regions each made up of five hovering islands, with the player being tasked with fighting off insect swarms that will attempt to knock them off the island.
+When the player hits an enemy, they get knocked back; the more the enemies get hit, the further they fly, until they get knocked off the island.
+If the player gets hit, they will get knocked further with each consecutive hit.
+When a bug is knocked off, an apple may spawn, which will restore the player's defense, making it harder for the insects to push them off the island.
+If the player is knocked off, the game is over and they are given an option to try again.